Gospel (Cycle B): Luke 2:22-40

 and the glory of your people Israel."

 36 (There) was Anna, a prophet, the daughter of Phanuel from the tribe Asher.
-This (woman) was very old, having lived with her husband seven years from her marriage, and 37 (having lived as) a widow herself until (she was) eighty four years, who did not leave the Temple, in fasting and (prayer) requests serving (God) day and night.
+This (woman) was very old, having lived with her husband seven years after her marriage, and 37 (having lived as) a widow herself until (she was) eighty four years, who did not leave the Temple, in fasting and (prayer) requests serving (God) day and night.
 38 In the same hour, having stood (by them), she gave thanks to God and spoke to all those awaiting the ransom of Israel.
 39 And, after they completed everything according to the Law of the Lord, they returned to Galilee, to their own town Nazareth.
 40 But, the CHILD grew and was strengthened, being filled with wisdom.
 And the favor of the Lord was upon HIM.

 2:22-24 This long sentence has "led HIM up" as the main verb (with object) with two explanatory infinitives, "to present HIM" and "to give a sacrificial offering."
 Luke connected the couples' action, the Temple, and the Law to stress the Jewish roots of Jesus.